-Internal Audit derives its authority primarily from the Accounts and Audit Regulations 2003 as amended by the Accounts and Audit (Amendment) (England) Regulations 2006 which established a statutory requirement for local authorities to have an internal audit function.
+Internal Audit derives its authority primarily from the Accounts and Audit Regulations 20154 which establish a statutory requirement for local authorities to have an internal audit function 'to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'.
 It also derives authority from the Board and Audit and Assurance Committee to whom it has open access.

 The Director of Internal Audit reports to the General Counsel and has access, when required, to the Commissioner and the Chairman of the Audit and Assurance Committee.
-In accordance with Standing Orders, Section 68, the Director of Internal Audit is entitled to report directly to the Board or Chair or raise any matter within their professional jurisdiction.
+In accordance with Standing Orders Section 668 the Director of Internal Audit is entitled to report directly to the Board or Chair or raise any matter within their professional jurisdiction.